-Theme Class number of times Description Electromagnetic 2 Principles of magnetotelluric methods, electromagnetic sources and noise signal processing 3 reduction.
-Modeling Subsurface structure modeling in EM methods.
-The offects of surface technologies in 2 Subsurface structure modeling in EM methods.
-The effects of surface electromagnetic 3 weathered layers, the identification of spatial dimensions, and modeling methods methodologies are discussed.
-Signal processing in 4 Digital filtaning in agiamia data magazaing seismics 4 Digital filtering in seismic data processing.
+Theme Class number of times Description Electromagnetic 3 Principles of magnetotelluric methods, electromagnetic sources and noise signal processing 3 reduction.
+Modeling technologies in electromagnetic methods 3 Subsurface structure modeling in EM methods.
+The effects of surface weathered layers, the identification of spatial dimensions, and modeling methodologies are discussed.
+Signal processing in seismics 4 Digital filtering in seismic data processing.
 Reflection 3 Fundamental theories of reflection seismic data processing.
-Seismic migration seismology 3 is the one to be briefly discussed.
-Petrophysics 2 2 Fundamental petrophysics, and fundamental measurement theories in geophysical logging are discussed.
+Seismic migration seismology is the one to be briefly discussed.
+Petrophysics 2 Fundamental petrophysics, and fundamental measurement theories in geophysical logging are discussed.